 How do you tell the story of the struggle by climbers to survive an ascent of Everest’s Death Zone?

-Over the years the Science Museum has collected protective clothing, breathing apparatus, medicine chest and other artefacts from some of the attempts to conquer the summit of Everest at 8848 meters, where levels of oxygen are only a third of those found some five and a half miles below, at sea level.
+Over the years the Science Museum has collected protective clothing, breathing apparatus, medicine chest and other artefacts from some of the attempts to conquer the summit of Everest at 8848 meters, where levels of oxygen are only a third of those found at sea level, some five and a half miles below.

 When it comes to the forthcoming film Everest, the Icelandic director and producer Baltasar Kormákur scaled new heights of ingenuity to give you a visceral sense of how the body, mind and spirit cope in what is called the Death Zone, where the air is too thin to be life-sustaining.